Screen#

 screen cursor row#

-The screen cursor row block returns the value of the row where text will be printed as an integer.
+The screen cursor row block returns the cursor’s current row position.

 (screen cursor row)